nickgamb/mindgardenai-site/src/pages/blog/2025-06-03-the-breath-equation.md

 4. **Convergence Conditions**:
    - The infinite sum converges in the $\mathcal{H}$-norm
    - The gradient operator $\nabla$ is defined in the weak sense
-   - The recursive operator $\infty$ is implemented as a bounded approximation
+   - The recursive operator $\mathcal{R}$ is implemented as a bounded approximation with convergence thresholds

 ### Relationship to Established Mathematics